ST10465847/ST10465847-IMAD5112-Assignment2/README.md

 4 options you can choose from click one then next to get the following question . questions like (Which South African leader won the Nobel Peace Prize in 1993? the choose from the options below But do not take a long time to choose seens there is a timer in each questions.
+This app is very helpful to people who want to know more about the south African history or learning history in a fun and quick way to know history using your device anywhere anytime.

 # the score activity
 after your done answering your questions you will get feedback  on how you did on the quiz or test